Joseph Walton (judge): Early life and career

 Joseph Walton was born in Liverpool in a Roman Catholic family, the eldest son of Joseph Walton of Fazakerley, Lancashire, by his wife Winifred Cowley.
 After being educated at St. Francis Xavier's College, Salisbury Street, and the Jesuit Stonyhurst College, he passed to London University, and graduated in 1865 with first-class honours in mental and moral science.
 In the same year he entered Lincoln's Inn, where he was called to the bar on 17 November 1868, and was made a bencher in 1896.

-Walton, who joined the Northern Circuit, entered the chambers of his fellow Catholic Charles Russell (later Russell of Killowen), then one of the leading juniors, and practised for several years as a ‘local’ at Liverpool.
+Walton, who joined the Northern Circuit, entered the chambers of his fellow Catholic Charles Russell (later Lord Russell of Killowen), then one of the leading juniors, and practised for several years as a 'local' at Liverpool.
 His chief work was in commercial and shipping cases, but his name is also associated with other important actions.
 A Roman Catholic as well as a distinguished advocate, Walton was retained in the actions brought successfully in the interest of Catholic children against Thomas John Barnardo.
 Walton took a leading part in two cases which attracted considerable public interest.
 Having succeeded Sir Charles Russell as leading counsel to the Jockey Club, he appeared in Powell v.
-Kempton Park Racecourse Company [1899] AC 143, which defined a ‘place’ within the meaning of the Betting Act, 1853, and in the copyright case of Walter v.
+Kempton Park Racecourse Company [1899] AC 143, which defined a "place" within the meaning of the Betting Act, 1853, and in the copyright case of Walter v.
 Lane [1900] AC 539, arising out of the republication of reports from The Times of speeches by Lord Rosebery which decided that there is copyright in the report of a speech.